rodrigo-arenas/pyworkforce/README.md

 pyworkforce currently includes:

 [Queue Systems](./pyworkforce/queuing):
-- **queing.ErlangC:** Find the number of positions required to attend incoming traffic to a constant rate and infinite queue length and no dropout.
+- **queing.ErlangC:** Find the number of positions required to attend incoming traffic to a constant rate, infinite queue length and no dropout.

 [Shifts](./pyworkforce/shifts):